darya4444/Cell-Phenotype-Classification/README.md

 ## Overview

 This project is a Streamlit-based web application for automatic classification of cell phenotypes from four-channel immunofluorescence microscopy images using a trained EfficientNet-B0 deep learning model.
+ML-part in Cell_Phenotype_Classification.ipynb.

 The application accepts four fluorescence channels: